cric96/experiment-2020-jsan-collective-autonomy/REPORT.md

 ![](./assets/result/31-01-21/leader/leader_01_.png)

-*The plot of leader tendency tests.*
+*The plot of leader tendency tests.
+Result from ./gradlew wildLifeMonitoring *

 ![](./assets/result/31-01-21/noleader/noleader_01_.png)

-*The plot of wander tendency tests*
+*The plot of wander tendency tests.
+Result from ./gradlew wildLifeMonitoringNoLeader *